-The State no longer requires that the Holder retain sufficient information for the delivery of mail.
-Rather, the Holder may retain a description or code that evidences the state of the owner's last known mailing address.
-A code or description shall include two of the following three data points, which must not conflict with each other: a City, a State or foreign code, and a zip code.
+In order to establish priority, a sufficient description or code shall include two of the following three data points, which must not conflict with each other: a City, a State or foreign code, and a postal code.
 The location of the transaction is not evidence of the last known address of the owner.